nayan32biswas/mongodb-odm/docs/advanced-tutorial/model-inheritance.md

 First, we create a course document.

-Then we create two `Content`.
-One `Text` content and the other one video content.
+Then we create two `Content` documents: one `Text` content and one video content.

 ```python
 {!./docs_src/advanced_tutorial/model_inheritance/tutorial000.py[ln:48-56]!}